What Are Profit Interests?

 Detailed Mechanics of Profit Interests

 Profit interests represent a unique mechanism within equity compensation, offering employees a share in the future growth of a company's value.
-Unlike stock options, profit interests don't confer an immediate share of the company's current value but rather a stake in its future growth.
+Unlike stock options, profit interests don't confer an immediate share of the company's current value but rather a stake in its future earnings.
 Understanding the mechanics involves delving into how these interests are granted, vested, and ultimately realized.

 Granting of Profit Interests